Security - mirrord for Teams

 In addition, the Operator impersonates any user that calls its API, and thus only operates on pods or deployments for which the user has get permissions.

-To see the latest definition, we recommend checking our helm chart.
+To see the latest definition, we recommend checking our Helm chart.

 How do I limit user access to a specific namespace? #

-Create a ClusterRoleBinding between the user and the mirrord-operator-user-basic role, then create a namespaced role (easiest via helm chart by specifying roleNamespaces) and bind create RoleBinding in the namespace.
+Create a ClusterRoleBinding between the user and the mirrord-operator-user-basic role, then create a namespaced role (easiest via Helm chart by specifying roleNamespaces) and bind create RoleBinding in the namespace.

 How do I limit user access to a specific target? #